itsmohitnarayan/Image-Downloader-Rust/README.md

 cargo run
 ```

-3. Provide the URL of the image when prompted.
+3. View logs for download information.

+## Logging Information 📝

+This program uses the `log` crate to log download information.
+View the logs to see details about the downloaded file.

 ## Dependencies 📚

 - reqwest: For making HTTP requests.
 - tempfile: For creating temporary directories.
+- log: For logging information.

 ```
-tempfile = "3.9.0"
 error-chain = "0.12.4"
 reqwest = "0.11.24"
 tokio = { version = "1.36.0", features = ["full"] }
+tempfile = "3.9.0"
+log = "0.4.20"
+env_logger = "0.11.1"
 ```

-## Error Handling 🚨

-The code uses the `error_chain` crate to handle errors, including I/O errors and HTTP request errors.

 Feel free to contribute and improve this Rust image downloader! 🤝